algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 - <strong>gives a name to the JSON file created in the upload folder</strong><br>
   To do this, we'll use the Multer module. <br>
   The file of each file will be based on the date and the original file's extension.

-- <strong>Manage Database</strong><br>
-  The server uses an SQLite database to store metadata about uploaded circuits.<br>
-    Each circuit entry includes a unique ID, name, creation date, JSON file path, and description.<br>
-    The database ensures that circuits can be listed, retrieved by ID, and deleted when needed.<br>
-    When a circuit is deleted, the corresponding database entry and JSON file are removed to keep the storage clean.